Long years ago-at least so runs the story-There lived, not far away,

 Came to the wigwam door,

-Trying in broken ways to tell his story,
+Trying in broken ways to tell

 So often told before.